 There needs to be the social safety net of a culture that is inclusive of all kids, even the new ones, and that doesn’t allow kids to “fall through the cracks” and be alone and lonely.

 According to Dr. Christine Carter, “…a new study , which followed nearly 1,000 people over 32 years, makes it abundantly clear that preparing kids for academic success does not necessarily lead to happiness.
 You know what does predict happiness in adulthood, according to the study?
 Friendship.
 When kids have a lot of friends in childhood and adolescence, they tend to grow up to be happy adults.”

 We all know intuitively that this is true.
 I remember much more about who my friends were during a certain time of my schooling than I remember about the course work.
 Schools need to make it a priority to help kids foster good social skills.
 Discussing and teaching skills like how to be a good friend and how to handle conflict are critically important.
 I love Big Sibling programs at schools, where older students who are good role models are paired with younger kids to welcome them, help them get assimilated, and model good relationship skills.

 A line from our camp song says, “I sure did learn much more here than I ever did at school.”
 Unfortunately, it’s true.
-In two weeks of camp, kids learn more about being a good friend than many do in all of their years at school.
-Schools need to spend some time on fostering good social skills in our kids.
+In two weeks of camp, kids often learn more about being a good friend than many do in all of their years at school.
+Schools need to spend more time coaching kids on their friendship skills.